John Perry Barlow: Internet activism

-In 1996 Barlow wrote the Declaration of Independence of Cyberspace, a creed for the Internet.

 In 1986, Barlow joined The WELL, an online community then known for a strong Deadhead presence.
 He served on the company's board of directors for several years.
 In 1990, Barlow founded the Electronic Frontier Foundation (EFF) with fellow digital-rights activists John Gilmore and Mitch Kapor.

 As a founder of EFF, Barlow helped publicize the Secret Service raid on Steve Jackson Games.
 His involvement is documented in The Hacker Crackdown: Law and Disorder on the Electronic Frontier (1992) by Bruce Sterling.
 EFF later sponsored the groundbreaking case Steve Jackson Games, Inc. v.
 United States Secret Service in support of Steve Jackson Games.
 Steve Jackson Games won the case in 1993.

 In 1996, Barlow was invited to speak about his work in cyberspace to a middle school classroom at North Shore Country Day School.
 This event was highly influential upon the life of then-student Aaron Swartz: Swartz's father Robert recalls Aaron coming home that day a changed person.
+That year, Barlow also wrote "A Declaration of the Independence of Cyberspace", a widely disseminated creed for the Internet.

 In 2003, Barlow met the recently appointed Brazilian Minister of Culture Gilberto Gil at the event Tactic Media Brazil to discuss the perspectives of digital inclusion and political participation, which in the following years helped shape Brazilian governmental policy on intellectual property and digital media.
 In 2004, the two began working together to expand the availability and variety of Brazilian music to remix and share online.
 At the same time, as one of the "digerati", Barlow was among the first users of the invitation-only social network Orkut at its inception.
 He decided to send all of his 100 invitations to friends in Brazil; two years later, some 11 million internet users in that country (out of 14 million total) were on the social network.